NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 Summary:

-* The life cycle below described the workflow of the actual file (as opposed to the workflow of the file metadata)
+* The life cycle below described the workflow of the actual file (as opposed to the workflow of the file metadata).
-* When a user uploads the file metadata to the Submission Portal, the file status is __Registered__
+* When a user uploads the file metadata to the Submission Portal, the file status is __Registered__.
 * Then the user should upload the actual file through the GDC Data Transfer Tool ==> On the dashboard, "__# Files Uploaded__" displayed in the last chart is the number of file that the user uploaded through the GDC Data Transfer Tool.
 In terms of File Status, it can be any file in the following states: {uploading, uploaded, validating, validated, submitted, processing, processed, error}.